vincentheimann/astro-swiss-theme-docs/src/content/docs/guides/customization.md

 import { Aside, Steps, Card, CardGrid, Tabs, TabItem } from '@astrojs/starlight/components';

-Learn how to customize your Astro Swiss Theme to match your brand and needs.
+Customize your Astro Swiss Theme to match your brand and needs.
+This guide covers customization techniques that work with both the free starter theme and the paid version.

 ## Editing Site Content